Martin Grötschel: Awards and honors

 the Deutsche Forschungsgemeinschaft gave him the Gottfried Wilhelm Leibniz Prize in 1995.

 In 2004 he was awarded the EURO Gold Medal, the highest distinction within Operations Research in Europe.

 He was an invited speaker at the 2006 International Congress of Mathematicians.

 Grötschel received honorary doctorates from the University of Karlsruhe in 2006, from the Vietnamese Academy of Sciences and Technology (VAST) in 2007, from the Otto-von-Guericke-Universität Magdeburg in 2008 and from the University of Augsburg in 2011.
-Since 2011 he has been Distinguished Affiliated Professor of Technical University of Munich.
+Since 2011 he has been Distinguished Affiliated Professor at the Technical University of Munich.

 Grötschel is member of seven national and international scientific academies: In 1995 he was a member the Berlin-Brandenburg Academy of Sciences and Humanities, in 1999 he became Foreign Member of the US National Academy of Engineering (NAE) for "contributions to combinatorial optimization and its applications", since 2003 he has been a member of the Deutsche Akademie der Technikwissenschaften (acatech), since 2005 of the German National Academy of Sciences Leopoldina, since 2015 of the Chinese Academy of Sciences (CAS) as Foreign Member, since 2016 of The World Academy of Sciences (TWAS) for the advancement of science in the developing countries as Fellow, and in 2017 he was elected a member of the Academy of Europe Academia Europaea.

 In 2013, a festschrift was published in his honor.